Skip to main content

 3.6 The Customer acknowledges that at all times, it is responsible for ensuring the accuracy of any Developed Online Training Module.

-3.7 For as long as the Developed Online Training Module is available on any Site hosted by etrainu, the Customer must immediately notify etrainu if any part of the Developed Online Training Module has become inaccurate or out-of-date.
+3.7 For as long as the Developed Online Training Module is available on any site hosted by etrainu, the Customer must immediately notify etrainu if any part of the Developed Online Training Module has become inaccurate or out-of-date.

 3.8 Where changes need to be made to a Developed Online Training Module, etrainu will charge for its time making those changes at its then-current rates.

-3.9 Where etrainu has reasonable grounds to assume that the Developed Online Training Module is out-of-date or inaccurate, it may, without liability to the Customer, remove that Developed Online Training Module from any Site hosted by etrainu and notify the Customer.
+3.9 Where etrainu has reasonable grounds to assume that the Developed Online Training Module is out-of-date or inaccurate, it may, without liability to the Customer, remove that Developed Online Training Module from any site hosted by etrainu and notify the Customer.

 3.10 If the training is developed in a SCORM-based transfer format then on termination of this agreement, etrainu shall on request provide the Customer a copy of the SCORM files that only relate to the training for which the Customer owns the Intellectual Property Rights.
 This will exclude all generic etrainu training modules.
 The Customer shall pay etrainu its then-current hourly fee for the provision of the Customer’s files for the Customer if this is required.